 There is a broad range of visa options available for your stay in New Zealand.
 Choosing the right visa type and submitting a perfect visa application is vital for the success of your migration.

-Do you want to work, study, join your partner or family, run your own business or retire?
+Do you want to work, join your family, run your own business or retire?

-If you want to live in New Zealand long term you will need a Resident Visa.
-For short term stays a Temporary Visa will be sufficient.
+If you want to live in New Zealand forever or long term you will need a Resident Visa.
+A Resident Visa will entitle you to stay in New Zealand indefinitely and to work and study.

-You will need a sound professional background and be able to find a job in New Zealand.
+This visa policy is New Zealand's most popular option for becoming a permanent resident.
+You will need a sound professional background and find a job in New Zealand: The Skilled Migrant Category.

-Are you an entrepreneur and want to buy or establish and run your own business in New Zealand?
+Are you an entrepreneur and want to buy or establish and run your own business, or do you want to invest your funds in New Zealand?

-Then one of the Business and Investor policies might be the best option for you.
+Then one of the Business and Investor Resident Visas might be the best option for you.

-If you are planning to make the most of New Zealand's beautiful lifestyle by spending your retirement years in this country, you might want to choose a Retirement pathway.
+If you are planning to make the most of New Zealand's beautiful lifestyle by spending your retirement years in our country, you might want to choose a Retirement pathway.

 If you are looking for a job and want to take up employment in New Zealand temporarily, you will need a work visa.